-Loans are net of specific provisions for losses.
-These assets result from transactions conducted under typical market conditions and their values are not adversely affected by unusual terms.
-The inherent rates of interest in the portfolio approximate market conditions and yield discounted cash flow values which are substantially in accordance with financial statement amounts.
+Loans and receivables are stated net of specific provisions for impairment losses.
+These assets result from transactions under typical market conditions and their values are not adversely affected by unusual terms.
+The inherent rates of interest in the portfolio approximate market conditions and yield discounted cash flow values, which are substantially in accordance with financial statement amounts.